f4-u57/f4-u57.github.io/_posts/2025-10-19-polygod-writeup.md

 4. read from stdin which is the piped HTTP request data from the proxy at `http://localhost:8080`.
 3. execute the code page by calling `run(code_rwx_page, data_rw_page)` which is executing the entire HTTP request as code.

-The main function in Binary Ninja's Pseudo C view:
+The main function in [Binary Ninja's](https://binary.ninja/) Pseudo C view:
 ![](../assets/posts/2025-10-19-polygod-writeup/images/binja_main.png)

 The run function pivots the stack to the mmaped data(`rw`) page by doing `mov rsp, rsi`.
 It then pushes `rdi` (the address of the mapped code(`rwx`) page holding stdin) onto the new stack, which decrements `rsp` by 8 and stores that address at `[rsp]`.
 A final `ret` will pop that qword and jump to it, transfering `rip` into the mapped code(`rwx`) page.
 The run function also clears registers before returning.

-The run function in Binary Ninja's Pseudo C view:
+The run function in [Binary Ninja's](https://binary.ninja/) Disassembly view:
 ![](../assets/posts/2025-10-19-polygod-writeup/images/binja_run.png)

 # Fuzzing for Input Constraints